ndlib/hesburgh_utilities/README.md

 This project requires yarn, so first run `npm install -g yarn`.
 To install projects locally run ./setup.sh in the home directory.
 This will install the python module and link the javascript module to your global namespace.

 ### JS
-To install in a javascript project run `yarn link hesburgh_util` in said project.
-This will link the globaly installed project to your local project.
-All `link` commands are creating symlinks so future development on the javascript project will automatically update any projects containting this one.
+To install in a javascript project run `yarn add hesburgh_util` in said project.

 ### PY
-To install the python library to another project, you must run `ln -s "/usr/local/lib/python2.7/site-packages/hesburgh"` in that project directory.
-This is only needed if your project is going to be packaged for lambda, as it must exist in the directory to be zipped up.
-Please also add "hesburgh/" to your .gitignore file after doing this.
+To install the python library to another project, run `pip install hesburgh-utilities --target hesburgh` This will pip install to the target directory (hesburgh) so that all it may be packaged with the rest of the code.

 ## Utilities:
 ### Logger (heslog)